>

 5. Repair costs for electric cars

-Servicing is one area where EVs are easier to maintain, with only 2-3 systems needing fluid replenishment or replacement, compared to the 10+ diesel or petrol cars.
+Servicing is easier, with only 2–3 systems needing attention compared to 10+ on combustion engine cars.

 6. Fix what you can yourself